Cannabis Research 2018 – The Top Ten Game Changing Studies

 Publication: February 2018, European Journal of Internal Medicine

 An Israeli study of 900 elders tracked cannabis treatment for six months.
-Of the group, 75% had never tried cannabis medicine, but at the end of the study, 93% reported improved symptom relief.
-Those who sought relief from chronic pain reported that the level had dropped from eight to four (on a scale of ten).
+Of the group, seventy five percent had never tried cannabis medicine, but at the end of the study, ninety three percent reported improved symptom relief.
+Those who sought relief from chronic pain reported that the level dropped from an eight to a four (on a scale of ten).

 No wonder those over 65 represent the fastest growing cannabis-consuming demographic.